Esteph27/Bridal-Union/README.md

 **Django Models:**

-To achieve the current functionality, the social_marketplace app requires 4 main custom models and the Django built in User model:
+I have created Entity Relation Diagrams to illustrate the database models and the relationships to each other.

-**Django User model:**
+You can view them [here](https://drawsql.app/esteph/diagrams/bridal-union)

-I used <a href="https://docs.djangoproject.com/en/4.0/ref/contrib/auth/" target="_blank">Django’s built in User model</a> to handle all the user account information.
+### To achieve the current functionality, the social_marketplace app requires 3 main models:

 **Designer model:**